-To examine the trade-off between privacy-utility-complexity of stochastic gradient Langevin unlearning, we conduct experiments through logistic regression tasks on benchmark datasets following a similar setting of~\citet{guo2020certified}.
-We compared with the state-of-the-art gradient-based approximate unlearning solutions~\cite{neel2021descent,chien2024langevin}, albeit they only focus on full-batch setting $b=n$.
+Our results highlight the insights into privacy-utility-complexity trade-off regarding the mini-batch size $b$ for approximate unlearning.
+A smaller batch size $b$ leads to a better privacy loss decaying rate $O(c^{2Kn/b})$.
+However, an extremely small $b$ may degrade the model utility and incur instability.
+It also leads to a worse bound $Z_{\mathcal{B}} \approx O(\eta M/b)$, which degrades the computational benefits compared to retraining.
+We demonstrate such trade-off of our PNSGD unlearning results via experiments against the state-of-the-art full-batch $(b=n)$ gradient-based approximate unlearning solutions~\cite{neel2021descent,chien2024langevin}.
 Our analysis provides a significantly better privacy-utility-complexity trade-off even when we restrict ourselves to $b=n$, and further improves the results by adopting mini-batches.
-Under the same privacy constraint, stochastic gradient Langevin unlearning achieves similar utility while merely requiring $10\%,2\%$ of gradient computations compared to baselines for full and mini-batch settings respectively.
-It demonstrates the benefit of using mini-batches for approximate unlearning.
+Under the same privacy constraint, our approach achieves similar utility while merely requiring $10\%,2\%$ of gradient computations compared to baselines for full and mini-batch settings respectively.